WELCOME TO THE VIETNAM VIRAL HEPATITIS ALLIANCE!

 In addition, those who are chronically infected with HBV or HCV are contagious and may inadvertently pass the viral infection on to others often including loved ones.

-Clearly, viral hepatitis in Vietnam creates a huge personal, emotional, social, public health, and economic burden.
+Clearly, viral hepatitis in Vietnam creates a hugely personal, emotional, social, public health, and economic burden.

 Fortunately, there are now very good screening tests and pharmaceutical agents that are effective in detecting HBV or HCV and in treating infections that may exist.